-How to ensure your next fundraiser is a big success
+How to ensure your next fundraiser is a big success.

-The temptation with a school brochure fundraiser is that once the kickoff is over, sponsors don’t have to worry about anything until the orders are due.
+The temptation with a school brochure fundraiser is that once the kickoff is over, sponsors don't have to worry about anything until the orders are due.
 What an ideal situation.
 The students and their parents are out selling while the sponsor gets to focus on other things.
-Once the orders have been mailed off for processing they don’t have to think about it again until the delivery.
-They distribute the students' boxes, pay the bill to the fundraising company, and they’re finished.
+Once the orders have been mailed off for processing, they don't have to think about it again until the delivery.
+They distribute the students' boxes, pay the bill to the fundraising company, and they're finished.
 They got their wish, a low-maintenance money-maker that made them some money.

 So why should you put additional effort into promoting your cause?
 Is the possibility of making additional money worth a little extra effort?
-Many groups work hard to promote their sale because they understand that they'll make significantly more money.
-However, the biggest benefit is that the more successful you are with your first fundraiser, the fewer you’ll have to have later.
+Many groups work hard to promote their sale because they understand they'll make significantly more money.
+However, the biggest benefit is that the more successful you are with your first fundraiser, the fewer you'll have to have later.

 Here's how you can plan to have your best school fundraiser ever: